josephg/egwalker-paper/reg-text.typ

   )),
   placement: top,
   caption: [
+    The text editing traces used in our evaluation.
+    _Repeats_: Number of times the original trace was repeated to normalise its length relative to the other traces.
-    The text editing traces used in our evaluation. _Events_: total number of editing events, in thousands, including repeats.
-Each inserted or deleted character counts as one event. _Repeats_: Number of times the original trace was repeated to normalise its length relative to the other traces. _Average concurrency_: mean number of concurrent branches per event in the trace. _Runs_: number of sequential runs (linear event sequences without branching/merging). _Authors_: number of users who added at least one event.
+    _Events_: total number of editing events, in thousands, including repeats.
+Each inserted or deleted character counts as one event.
+    _Average concurrency_: mean number of concurrent branches per event in the trace.
+    _Graph runs_: number of sequential runs of events (linear event sequences without branching/merging).
+    _Authors_: number of users who added at least one event.
+    _Chars remaining_: the percent of inserted characters which remain in the document (ie, are never deleted) after all events have been merged.
+    _Final size_: Resulting document size in kilobytes after all events have been merged.
   ]
 ) <traces-table>